jacebenson/cedar/docs/docs/testing.md

 # Testing

 Testing.
 For some it's an essential part of their development workflow.
 For others it's something they know they _should_ do, but for whatever reason it hasn't struck their fancy yet.
 For others still it's something they ignore completely, hoping the whole concept will go away.
-But tests are here to stay, and maybe Redwood can change some opinions about testing being awesome and fun.
+But tests are here to stay, and maybe Cedar can change some opinions about testing being awesome and fun.

 ## Introduction to Testing

-If you're already familiar with the ins and outs of testing and just want to know how to do it in Redwood, feel free to [skip ahead](#redwood-and-testing).
+If you're already familiar with the ins and outs of testing and just want to know how to do it in Cedar, feel free to [skip ahead](#redwood-and-testing).
 Or, keep reading for a refresher.
 In the following section, we'll build a simple test runner from scratch to help clarify the concepts of testing in our minds.

 ## Building a Test Runner